LaunchCodeEducation/gis-devops/content/topics/programming-fundamentals/_index.md

 > For the following list you should know the definition and have an example to relate it to:

+- interpreted language
+- compiled language
+- interpreter
+- dynamically typed
+- statically typed
+- syntax
+- data types
+- primitives
+- non primitive data types
+- standard library
 - variables
 - conditionals
 - loops
 - functions
 - data structures
-- interpreted language
-- compiled language
-- dynamically typed
-- statically typed
-- Programming Paradigm
-- interpreter
-- standard library
+- scope
 - dependencies vs standard library
 - documentation
-- syntax
+- paradigm
 - IDE

 <!-- IDEA: weak vs strong -->